Horistus orientalis: Distribution

 This species can be found in most of continental Europe.
 These bugs primarily inhabit wet meadows and meadows.

 Description

 Horistus orientalis can reach a length of 5.3–6.7 mm.

 Biology

 Adults can be seen from May to August.
 These polyphagous bugs mainly feed on nectar and juices of Glechoma hederacea, Achillea millefolium, Angelica sylvestris, Galium, Senecio and Bromus species.
+It is also often found on Asphodelus.